How do we make LCI a reality?

 What does our local government need to do to make this happen?

-The City Council needs to permit a ‘single staircase‘ style of courtyard building that permits 4 apartments per floor for 4 stories above retail as well as additional apartments on the ground floor around the internal courtyard behind retail.
-Many locations across the country (and the world) have long allowed this type of construction and the Los Angeles City Council has introduced the possibility (CF: 25-0247).
+How?
+The City Council can permit single staircase style of courtyard building through a process called an AAMR with higher safety standards.
+Many locations across the country (and the world) have long allowed this type of construction, and recently Culver City and Santa Monica legalized them, and the Los Angeles City Council has introduced the possibility (CF: 25-0247).
+There is a worldwide movement to bring back single stair buildings to create highly-sought after walkable streets and to address climate.
 Learn more about ‘single staircase reform’ here.

 Removing ‘setback’ requirements allows property owners to have ‘zero lot line’ courtyard style buildings that fill their parcels, improving the pedestrian experience and maximizing possible square footage.
 See examples of zero lot line vs. setback buildings here.